armbian/documentation/docs/User-Guide_Getting-Started.md

 **The Update process can take quite some time in case you are using an old or a cheap SD card and/or experience heavy load.**

+Users with a desktop will find graphical tools that allow one to update the system packages without using the command line.

-Armbian provides a firmware package freeze feature to provide you with the possibility to upgrade all packages but the firmware.
+Armbian provides a firmware package freeze feature to provide you with the possibility to upgrade all packages **but** the firmware.
 This prevents unplesant surprises on functionality regressions that can come with kernel upgrades.
 To enable or disable this feature, look for

     Enable Armbian kernel/firmware upgrades / Disable Armbian kernel upgrades